jfasch/jfasch-home/about/site/work-in-progress/playground/gaphor/index.rst

    if True: # Gaphor
        extensions.append("gaphor.extensions.sphinx")

-       # the extensions does not regognize .gaphor files which I can the
+       # the extensions does not regognize .gaphor files which I can then
-       # refer to by names. bring that information in.
+       # refer to by name. bring that information in.

        # normally, this should not be a burden because models are cental
        # to a project anyway, phycially existing in ``Documentation/``